kevpstephens/kevpstephens/README.md

 ## 👋 I'm Kevin :)
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin)](https://www.linkedin.com/in/kevin-stephenson-a1571b357/)
-- I'm a software developer, primarily working with JavaScript, Node.js, and React
+- I'm a very active and motivated software developer, primarily working with JavaScript, Node.js, and React
 - Currently adding TypeScript, and Next.js to my repertoire...
 - Open to collaboration and work opportunities, so don't be afraid to reach out!